 - Discussion about Stigma and Taboo, both with prominent speakers from across the globe.

 Let’s get out there and do something for the 400 million to ensure the success of WCW23

 – WFIPP –

 During World Continence Week 2023 we took to social media, sharing facts about incontinence covering urinary and faecal incontinence in order to bust some myths and common assumptions.

 The posts that you loved most this week included our 5 top myths busted:

 With around 14 million people in the UK suffering with some form of bladder condition and 6.5 million with a bowel condition, this is a health concern for so many, who often suffer in silence.

-Did you know that 1 in 8 of us live with an overactive bladder?
+- Did you know that 1 in 8 of us live with an overactive bladder1?
 Based on the UK population, that’s around 8.5 million people.